 Madrid and Barcelona might get more attention, but Seville — Spain’s fourth largest city — has a thriving LGBTQ+ community all its own.
-Take a stroll around the Alameda de Hércules, the center of the action, and you’ll spot groups of queer students hanging out in the squares or same-sex couples enjoying a meal at one of small eateries with tables spilling out onto the street.
+Take a stroll around La Alameda, the center of the action, and you’ll spot groups of queer students hanging out in the squares or same-sex couples enjoying a meal at one of small eateries with tables spilling out onto the street.
 The city has a relaxed vibe that makes it easy to explore.

 Are you Seville-bound and LGBTQ+?
 Here’s everything you need to know about what the city is like, where to find like-minded people, and the year’s biggest and best LGBTQ+ cultural events.